apache/incubator-datalab/USER_GUIDE.md

 ---------
 # Login <a name="login"></a>

-As soon as Data Lab is deployed by an infrastructure provisioning team and you received Data Lab URL, your username and password – open Data Lab login page, fill in your credentials and hit Login.
+As soon as DataLab is deployed by an infrastructure provisioning team and you received DataLab URL, your username and password – open DataLab login page, fill in your credentials and hit Login.

-Data Lab Web Application authenticates users against:
+DataLab Web Application authenticates users against:

 -   OpenLdap;
 -   Cloud Identity and Access Management service user validation;